Ph. D. Requirements

 A student may advance to candidacy once they have completed all program requirements other than the dissertation.
 Students must advance to candidacy at least one semester prior to their dissertation defense.
 Failure to do so will delay the date of the dissertation defense.

 Students are encouraged to form their dissertation committee as soon as possible after the comprehensive exam.
-Requirements for how often this committee must meet may be found on the web page Satisfactory Progress.
+Requirements for how often this committee must meet may be found in the handbook.

 The dissertation is by far the most important component of the PhD program and its quality and originality will have a major impact on the beginning of the student's professional career.
 Writing a quality dissertation should be the student's top priority.